 5. ONE STOP SHOPPING - The growers market isn’t only for fruits and vegetables, we can pick up meat, fish, cheeses, honey, jams & jellies, wine, finishing salts, fresh baked breads, pastries and cookies.
 And since we are always hungry from all the meal planning we can usually pick up breakfast or lunch to eat.
 From Thai food, to gyros, tamales, hand pies and so much more.
 The food is delicious and made to order often using ingredients straight from the market farmers.
 And if you want to pick up a gift for someone special there are a lot of handmade wares to choose from, beautiful pottery, delicate jewelry, hand carved wooden bowls, wooden toys, and more!

 7. COST – I’ve heard so many people say, “Shopping at the grower’s market is so expensive”.
 In my experience if you compare the prices of organic produce and sometimes even non-organic produce that you buy at the grocery store to what you buy at the grower’s market you come out about even or sometimes even less.
-I know that my lettuce mix that I buy at the grower’s market is a better price than if you buy it at the local grocery and, as I stated above, it lasts longer so you don’t have to dump ½ of it because you didn’t eat it in a week.
+I know that my lettuce mix that I buy at the grower’s market is a better price than if you buy it at the local grocery, and as I stated above, it lasts longer so you don’t have to dump ½ of it because you didn’t eat it in a week.
 That is saving you money!

-8. RELATIONSHIPS - We have been taking Ilias to the Rogue Valley Grower's Market since he was born and he is now 11 years old and of course that means that Olivia (5) has been going since she was born.
+8. RELATIONSHIPS - We have been taking Ilias to the Rogue Valley Grower's Market since he was born and he is now 13 years old and of course that means that Olivia (6) has been going since she was born.
 We have built friendships with many of the vendors and we especially look forward to seeing them at the beginning of the season, catching up on what they did with their off time.
 We cherish these relationships, especially the kiddos.
-Once January gets here they start talking about seeing Teri from Runnymede Farm, Kathy and Sloane from Pennington Farms, and Lori from Fry Family Farm, among others.
+Once January gets here they start talking about seeing Teri from Runnymede Farm, Kathy and Sloane from Pennington Farms, and Laurie from Fry Family Farm, among others.
 Can you say that you know any of the farmer's that grow the produce sold at the your local grocery?

 If these reasons don’t convince you then I don’t know what will.
 When the market opens they will have lots to choose from: salad mix, kales, chards, green onions, leeks, beets, parsley, potatoes, dry pinto and kidney beans, eggs, fresh flower bouquets and veggie starts that are frost hardy and ready to plant.
 Plus meats, cheeses, fresh breads, pastries and pies and so much more!
 Even if you just check it out for breakfast or lunch it’s a trip worth taking and you won't be disappointed.